Chapter 12 - What Now? - 01 11 39

 Map / Satellite Image: Google Link

-Site Name: Ennis’ Flashback
+Site Name: Ennis’s Flashback

 Travel Directions:

 From Hwy 1 (Trans-Canada Hwy), take Hwy 9 north to Drumheller and then Hwy 10 / Hwy 56 southeast from Drumheller towards Dorothy.
-Continue southeast on Hwy 10 to Hwy 570 east in Dorothy.
+Continue southeast on Hwy 10 to Hwy 570 East in Dorothy.
 Turn right (south) on Hwy 848, and cross the yellow bridge.
 The site is 0.5 km southwest of the bridge on the west side of the road.

 Remarks: